pingcap/docs-dm/en/error-handling.md

 The `driver: bad connection` error indicates that anomalies have occurred in the connection between DM and the upstream TiDB database (such as network failure, TiDB restart and so on) and that the data of the current request has not yet been sent to TiDB at that moment.

-When this type of error occurs in the current version, use `stop-task` to stop the task and then use `start-task` to restart the task.
-The automatic retry mechanism of DM will be improved later.
+The current version of DM automatically retries on error.
+If you use the previous version which does not support automatically retry, you can execute the `stop-task` command to stop the task.
+Then execute `start-task` to restart the task.

 ### The relay unit throws error `event from * in * diff from passed-in event *` or a replication task is interrupted with failing to get or parse binlog errors like `get binlog error ERROR 1236 (HY000)` and `binlog checksum mismatch, data may be corrupted` returned